GreptimeTeam/docs/docs/developer-guide/datanode/python-coprocessor.md

 ### Embedded RustPython Interpreter

-An experimental [python interpreter](https://github.com/RustPython/RustPython) to run the coprocessor script, it support python 3.10 grammar, but not C API, so no numpy or pandas, but you can still use all the very pythonic syntax(see [User Guide/Python Coprocessor](/user-guide/scripts-&-functions/overview.md) for more!)
+An experiment [python interpreter](https://github.com/RustPython/RustPython) to run the coprocessor script, it supports Python 3.10 grammar, but not C API, so no NumPy or Pandas, but you can still use all the very Python syntax(see [User Guide/Python Coprocessor](/user-guide/scripts-&-functions/overview.md) for more!)